projects and services

 Partners In Solutions

-The Montgomery County Department of Environmental Protection, Division of Solid Waste Services provides local residents with environmentally sound integrated waste management.
+The Montgomery County Department of Environmental Protection, Recycling and Resource Management Division provides local residents with environmentally sound integrated waste management.
 The resource recovery facility, a key component in the plan, provides energy recovery at predictable costs.

 County officials recognize that no single method of waste management can effectively handle all the waste generated by area residents.
 Other elements of the County’s plan include waste reduction, a comprehensive recycling program, household hazardous waste collection, composting and minimal landfilling.